 I prefer to bake the bran muffins the day after the mixture is made so that the ingredients have time to soften and the flavors can infuse.
 However it can be baked within 30 minutes of mixing.

-I was at high school when a family friend first gave me her Raisin Bran muffin recipe made with nutty wheat flour and wheat bran.
-She was making the moist bran muffins as part of a healthy eating plan and said that it was a lifesaver on days when she was busy and needed something to grab and go.
+I was at high school when a family friend first gave me her 30 day muffin recipe made with nutty wheat flour and wheat bran.
+She was making the raisin bran muffins as part of a healthy eating plan and said that it was a lifesaver on days when she was busy and needed something to grab and go.

 I was not sure what to expect from a refrigerator raisin bran muffin recipe, but since we all liked muffins I agreed to at least try it.
 I was pleasantly surprised because despite the lack of fancy ingredients it is a relatively healthy bran muffin recipe that tastes so good, and is both delicious and filling.